Last updated: November 06, 2024

 Pros and cons of home equity loans

-HELOCs offer more flexibility than a home equity loan.
-Because you can take out funds as needed, you only have to pay interest on the amount you actually spend.
-You can begin paying interest immediately, but payments on your principal don’t start until after the withdrawal period.
-The malleability makes them a good option for longer-term renovations with uncertain budgets.
+On the flip side, HELOCs may offer more flexibility than a home equity loan.
+Because you can take out funds as needed, you only have to repay on the amount you actually spend.
+You can begin paying interest immediately, but payments on your principal typically don’t start until after the withdrawal period.
+This might make a HELOC a good option for longer-term home renovations with uncertain budgets.

 Find your home equity loan rate